akick31/NCAABasketballTournament/README.md

 ------------------------------------------------------------

 2/24/18 Update
+- bracket.java file updated to include a file selector window so that the user does not have to track their .txt file

-.zip file was uploaded that includes a .jar file and a GUI interface.
+- .zip file was uploaded that includes a .jar file and a GUI interface.
 Simply download the .zip file and extract the contents.
 It comes with the 2017tournament.txt file, a README, and the application itself.
+Manual input is currently not available on the GUI and in order to have that feature, you should download the bracket.java file.